coderefinery/workshop-intro/video.md

 ## About the workshop

+These days, computation is everywhere.
+Many people learn programming, but it's much harder to learn how all of the things fit together in practice.

-There is **science** and there is **computing**.
-The computing often holds back the science, and isn't always taught.
+This means that computing often holds back the science, and not everyone has an equal opportunity.

-The point is that everyone has the base skills in order to
+The point is that everyone has to have base skills in order to:

 - Do their science without barriers
 - Produce higher quality, reproducible research
-- Work together better
+- Collaborate

 ### What is CodeRefinery